discraa/DskML/README.md

 # DskML
-An updated version of Mystera Legacy client
+An updated version of Mystera Legacy's client